Emir0zcelik/Xandra/README.md

 # Xandra

+## Introduction

- Xandra is a animated sprite editor & pixel art tool
+Xandra is a program to create animated sprites.